Breaking the Context Ceiling: Implementing Recursive Language Models with LangGraph and TypeScript

 This post is adapted from my talk at Node Congress 2026.

-TL;DR - Context windows are marketing numbers — LLMs struggle with information buried in the middle of long prompts, even when it technically "fits" - Recursive Language Models (RLM) treat prompts as programmatic environments where a root LM writes code to orchestrate recursive sub-LM calls.
-Our implementation adapts this concept into a practical three-role architecture (orchestrator, parallel workers, synthesizer) using LangGraph. - We ran it on a 904K-character document (213K tokens) — a naive single-pass call fails with a 400 error; RLM found all 10 breaking change areas with chunk-level citations - LangGraph gives you the state management, iteration, and conditional routing needed to implement RLM cleanly in ~400 lines of TypeScript
+TL;DR - Context windows are marketing numbers — LLMs struggle with information buried in the middle of long prompts, even when it technically "fits" - Recursive Language Models (RLM) treat prompts as programmatic environments where an LLM writes code to explore documents via a sandboxed VM.
+The document never enters the LLM's context — it's accessed through code as a symbolic handle.
+Our implementation uses LangGraph to orchestrate code generation, sandboxed execution, and synthesis. - We ran it on a 904K-character document (213K tokens) — a naive single-pass call fails with a 400 error; RLM generated exploration code that made 8 recursive sub-LM calls and found 7 critical breaking changes - LangGraph gives you the state management, iteration, and conditional routing needed to implement RLM cleanly in ~400 lines of TypeScript

 You've heard the pitch.
 Claude offers up to 200K tokens (with 1M in beta).
-GPT-4o handles 128K tokens (with newer models like GPT-4.1 Mini reaching 1M and GPT-5.4 exceeding 1.1M).
+GPT-4o handles 128K tokens (with newer models pushing past 1M).
 Gemini supports up to 2 million tokens.
 So you stuff your entire API migration guide into the prompt, ask "what are all the breaking changes?" and get back... a partial list that confidently misses the webhook schema change buried on page 34.

 What happened?
 Your document was well under the token limit.
 The API didn't complain.
 You paid for all those tokens.